 Sweet Chilli Chicken

-Even if you haven’t tried the original this is a great dish, like a spicy sweet and sour with battered chicken and a sticky spicy sauce.
+Even if you haven’t tried the original, this is a great dish.
+It’s like a spicy sweet and sour with battered chicken and a sticky spicy sauce.

 - 2 tbsp. sesame oil